MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_06-Implement_Network_Traffic_Management.md

    ![image](../media/az-104(9).png)

+1. Start another browser window and test this URL - `http://<frontend ip address>/image/`.

+1. Verify you are directed to the image server (vm1).

+1. Start another browser window and test this URL - `http://<frontend ip address>/video/`.

+1. Verify you are directed to the video server (vm2).

 1. Open another browser window but this time by using InPrivate mode and verify whether the target vm changes (based on the message displayed on the web page).

     > **Note**: You might need to refresh the browser window or open it again by using InPrivate mode.